onehundredfeet/hmecs/README.md

 }

-@:storage(FAST) // This is the default
+@:storage(FAST) // Sepcifies the flavour of storage to use.
+FAST is the default.
 #if !macro @:build(ecs.core.macro.PoolBuilder.arrayPool()) #end // Implicitly adds rent & retire
-//@:no_autoretire  // default is true | will automatically return the object to the pool on being removed from the entity class SmallComponent {
+//@:no_autoretire  // turns off automatically using the attached pool.
+Unless this is added, the ECS will automatically return the object to the pool on being removed from the entity class SmallComponent {
-    // Implicitly added by the pool builder
-    // static function rent() : SmallComponent
-    // function retire()

     function new() {